psmithdev/landing-page/README.md

 Vscode shortcut: delete line (ctrl + shift + k)

 Section two had a div wrapped around each image with text underneath.
 Flex wrap and a defined width allowed this to happen.

+Almost forgot about inline style for HTML tags.
+Saves a few lines in the style.css file.